Spring Storm Will Bring Rain, Wind and Snow to SoCal

 For lower elevations at the coasts and inland, rainfall will likely range between .5" and 2" total.

-The foothills could see up to 2" of rainfall, while the mountains could see between 1.5" and 3" of rain.
+The foothills and mountains could see between 2" and 3" of rain.
 Above 6,000 feet, anywhere between 6" and a foot of snow could fall.

 The storm, coming right at the end of SoCal's winter storm season, is set to bring much-needed moisture to a parched California.